It’s easy to make iced coffee at home.

 What You'll Need

 • A little bit of time.
-Note that you’ll want to steep your brew for 12-24 hours.
+Note that for cold brew you’ll want to steep your brew for 12-24 hours.

 If you have a cold brew system, fantastic.
 If not, you can substitute with a french press or whichever vessel suits you best.